 Here are my favorite places to get vegan food in Bucharest Romania.

 If you want a local dining experience in Bucharest, the good people at Interesting Times Bureau can hook you up.
 They arrange private dinners prepared by talented chefs in unusual locations with friendly locals.

 From the moment we walked into the funky Studio Razvan Ciobanu, a creative work space for one of Romania’s most famous fashion designers, we knew it was going to be a special evening.

 Our host, Alina, instantly made us feel welcome and treated us like we were old friends.
 Chef Stefan Pop created an incredible three course meal for us that included traditional Romania dishes using local ingredients.

 The starters were scattered about the table, placed in dishes of various sizes and shapes.
 The vegan options included tangy pickled mushrooms, fresh and juicy vine ripened orange tomatoes, and my favorite Romanian dish Salata de Vinete.
 This eggplant dip is exceptional.
-I even wrote an article devoted solely to it.

 The main course was a bell pepper stuffed with buckwheat, mushrooms, and smoked paprika and a side of fried polenta sticks.
 The dish was hearty and robustly flavorful.
 The pepper was tender and soft with a “meaty” filling and the polenta sticks reminded me of giant, dense, over sized french fries.
 It was incredible.